 These are presentations I made at IJET (International Japanese/English Translation) Conferences held by Japan Association of Translators, which have alternated between Japan and overseas venues.

-Because they cannot be found on the JAT website, having been lost or deleted, I had preserved these presentations on this website.
-That included the now deleted or long-lost scanned copy of the Proceedings from the first IJET Conference, held in Hakone in 1990, also not available on the JAT website, is also linked to below.
-With freelance translating at its end as a realistic livelihood, this content is of historical value only, hence its deletion.
+Because most (and probably none) cannot be found on the JAT website, having been lost or deleted, I preserve them here, including the now-deleted or long-lost scanned copy of the Proceedings from the first IJET Conference, held in Hakone in 1990.

 - IJET-30 (Cairns, AU June 29-30, 2019, organized by Japan Association of Translators)